eloquently/eloquently.github.io/_posts/2016-05-22-react-mini-project-1-shopping-list.md

 The goal for these mini projects is to get you used to writing tests and designing components in React.
 I suggest that you go through it once implementing and testing all the components before worrying about managing the state with Redux.
 After completing a few of these mini-procjects, pick one of them and work on adding Redux stores and reducers to it.

 One goal for these exercises is to make you more comfortable writing React tests and code.
-That means that we are not going to give you the program piece by piece (as we did in the [blackjack guides](/guides/react-blacjack-part-1)).
+That means that we are not going to give you the program piece by piece (as we did in the [blackjack guides]({% post_url 2016-05-19-react-blackjack-part-1 %}).
 Instead, we'll give you very general pieces of the code, and you will have to figure out where to go.

 Don't worry if you get stuck or don't know where to start -- that's very normal.
 Before trying to find a tutorial, spend some time thinking about what you are trying to build, and what the next steps are.